 by Jim Lundy

-With the outbreak of the Wuhan coronavirus appearing like a more serious public health risk every day, more and more employers are choosing to cancel travel plans or have employees work from home.
+With the outbreak of coronavirus (COVID-19) appearing like a more serious public health risk every day, more and more employers are choosing to cancel travel plans or have employees work from home.
 As a result, companies are looking for ways to connect employees for collaboration that don’t require travel.
 Recently, several leaders in the web and video conferencing market have stepped up to expand their freely available meeting services to help keep people working during the outbreak.
 This blog will review some of the market context behind this decision and reflect on how outbreaks like this affect the functioning of the enterprise.

 Cisco Makes a Compelling Offer: Free Webex